BelledonneCommunications/linphone-sdk/README.md

 ## Build

-A build with the Ninja generator (`-G "Ninja"` ) is prefered for speed-up build times.
+A build with the Ninja generator (`-G "Ninja"` ) is preferred for speed-up build times.

 The generic steps to build the SDK are: